DevOpsPlayground/DPG-Meetups-Next.js/README.md

 ```

-5. Once we have established connection, we can connect to the database.
+5. Once we have established a connection, we can connect to the database.

 ```javascript
 export async function getStaticProps() {